 A Decorator for manifolds

-Several properties of a manifold are often implicitly assumed, for example the choice of the (Riemannian) metric, the group structure or the embedding.
+Several properties of a manifold are often implicitly assumed, for example the choice of the (Riemannian) metric or the embedding.
 The latter shall serve as an example how to either implicitly or explicitly specify the embedding to avoid re-implementations and/or distinguish different embeddings.

 The abstract decorator